Abdulhamid II and the History of Beer in Ottoman Empire

-History of beer in Ottoman Empire can be traced back to 19th century.
-Abdulhamid II ruled the Ottoman Empire from 1876 to 1909, a period marked by both modernization and an increase in the centralization of power in the hands of the sultan.
-During his reign, Western cultural influences were felt in various areas, including architecture, clothing, and also in habits like drinking beer.
-Despite the modernization efforts, Abdulhamid II is often remembered for his autocratic rule and efforts to curtail the influence of Western ideas and liberalism.
-Increasing normalization of industries like brewing show the complexity of this era, where tradition and modernity often coexisted side by side.
+The history of beer in the Ottoman Empire can be traced back to the 19th century.
+Sultan Abdulhamid II ruled the empire from 1876 to 1909, a period marked by both modernization and increased centralization of power in the hands of the sultan.
+During his reign, Western cultural influences permeated various aspects of life, including architecture, clothing, and habits such as drinking beer.

-Before the widespread popularity of beer, other fermented drinks like boza and grape wine were more common in the empire.
-The entrance of beer was tied to the Tanzimat era’s modernization and Westernization efforts, which began in the mid-19th century and continued through Abdülhamit’s reign.
+Before beer became popular, other fermented beverages like boza and grape wine were more common in the empire.
+Beer’s introduction was linked to the Tanzimat reforms, a period of modernization and Westernization that began in the mid-19th century and continued into Abdulhamid’s reign.

-As beer popularity grew in Europe, it found its way to the cosmopolitan hubs of the Ottoman Empire, like Istanbul and Izmir.
-While local production was limited at first, European immigrants and traders brought beer with them, introducing the beverage to Ottoman society.
+As beer gained popularity in Europe, it found its way to the cosmopolitan centers of the Ottoman Empire, such as Istanbul and Izmir.
+Initially, local production was limited, but European immigrants and traders brought beer with them, introducing the drink to Ottoman society.

-By the late 19th century, local breweries began to emerge.
+By the late 19th century, local breweries began to appear.
 The Bomonti Brothers, originally from Switzerland, established one of the most well-known breweries in the Feriköy district of Istanbul.
-Beer was not limited to non-Muslims; it was consumed by a diverse group within the empire.
-This was partly due to the fact that beer was seen less as an alcoholic beverage and more as a nutritious, Western, and modern drink.
-However, this did not mean that its consumption was entirely without controversy, especially among more conservative circles.
+Beer was not confined to non-Muslims; it was consumed by a wide range of people.
+It was seen not only as an alcoholic beverage but also as a nutritious, Western, and modern drink.
+However, this didn’t mean its consumption was free of controversy, especially among conservative segments of society.

-According to archaeological research, beer was first discovered in the Middle East around 10,000 BC, probably by chance, through the fermentation of a wheat soup.
+According to archaeological research, beer was first discovered in the Middle East around 10,000 BC, likely by accident, through the fermentation of a wheat-based soup.

-While beer was a beverage made and consumed at home, by the 14th century beer halls emerged, leading to an improvement in beer quality and increased consumption.
+Although beer was originally made and consumed at home, beer halls emerged by the 14th century, leading to improvements in quality and greater consumption.

 In ancient Egypt, beer made from barley was the national drink.
-It was offered to gods and goddesses.
-There was beer vessels at the head of their graves.
-It also served as a form of currency; it was used as a measure for the minimum wage.
+It was offered to deities, and vessels of beer were placed at gravesites.
+Beer also functioned as currency and was used as a standard for wages.

 From Babylonia to Europe